Pierce College Facade

 • PACE has a designated counselor to assist students in planning their educational goals.

-• PACE is also designed so that students can seamlessly transfer to a variety of four-year institutions — public and private.
+• PACE is also designed so that students can seamlessly transfer to various four-year institutions — public and private.

 Add and Drop Dates